James C. Marshall: World War II

-Marshall attended the Command and General Staff School at Fort Leavenworth, Kansas, from 11 September 1939 to 3 February 1940.
+Marshall attended the U.S. Army Command and General Staff College at Fort Leavenworth, Kansas, from 11 September 1939 to 3 February 1940.
 He then became executive officer of the 1st Engineers.
 With the outbreak of World War II in Europe, promotion accelerated, and he was promoted to major on 1 March 1940.
 He became District Engineer of the Binghamton District on 25 May 1940, with the rank of lieutenant colonel in the Army of the United States from 12 June 1941.
 On 31 January 1942, he became District Engineer of the Syracuse District, which covered New York and part of Pennsylvania, with the rank of colonel from 1 February 1942.
 At Binghamton and Syracuse was responsible for a number of major projects, including ammunition and explosive plants, and the construction of the Rome Air Depot.
 He also had to attend to flood control measures on the upper Delaware River.